Boson sampling with ultracold atoms in a programmable optical lattice

 The initialization time $t_\text{init}$ is proportional to $N$ for linear atom sorting \cite{Endres:2016,Barredo:2016}, and to $\log(N)$ for parallel atom sorting \cite{Robens:2017}.
 For simplicity, we assume that this time is fixed at $\SI{500}{\milli\second}$, since the initialization of $100$ atoms can be efficiently performed in less than this time \cite{Ebadi:2021}.
 Likewise, we consider the detection time to be fixed, $t_\text{det}=\SI{100}{\milli\second}$, since both positions and spin can be efficiently detected for all atoms in a single operation relying on fluorescence imaging \cite{Robens:2016b,Wu:2019a}.

-Furthermore, if we post-select only those events with all atoms populating a different output mode (i.e., the so-called collision-free events), because these are the events hard to simulate with a classical machine, the sampling rate is reduced by a constant factor $1/e$ in the limiting case of large $N$ \cite{Arkhipov:2012}, leading to $R^\text{ideal} \approx R_\text{rep}/e$.
+Furthermore, if we post-select only those events with all atoms populating a different output mode (i.e., the so-called collision-free events), because these are the events hard to simulate with a classical machine, the sampling rate is reduced by a constant factor $1/e$ in the limiting case of large $N$ \cite{Arkhipov:2012}, leading to $R_\text{ideal} \approx R_\text{rep}/e$.

-Thus, we conclude that under ideal conditions, an atom boson sampler can draw events from the boson distribution efficiently, since its computation time $1/R^\text{ideal}$ scales with $N^2$ for sufficiently large $N$ (i.e., polynomial time complexity).
-In contrast, classical computer simulations require an exponentially longer time to perform the same task, which scales with $\mathcal{O}(N^2 2^N)$ \cite{Neville:2017}, as mentioned earlier.
+Thus, we conclude that under ideal conditions, an atom boson sampler can draw events from the boson distribution efficiently, since its computation time $1/R_\text{ideal}$ scales with $N^2$ for sufficiently large $N$ (i.e., polynomial time complexity).
+In contrast, classical computer simulations require an exponentially longer time to perform the same task, which scales with $\mathcal{O}(N^2 2^N)$ \cite{Neville:2017} (see Sec.~\ref{PSOLforQC}).

 \SymbolFigScaling#1#2#3{\raisebox{#1}[0pt][0pt]{ }}